-• Ryman Hospitality Properties, Inc.
+· Ryman Hospitality Properties, Inc.

-PATRICK Q. MOORE served as Executive Vice President, North American Retail at Carter's Inc., a global leader in children's apparel and related products, from 2019 until March 2023.
-Prior to that time he served as Carter's Executive Vice President, Strategy and Global Channels from 2018 to 2019, and Executive Vice President, Strategy and Business Development from 2017 to 2018.
+PATRICK Q. MOORE is Chief Executive Officer of the Opry Entertainment Group, a preeminent live entertainment and media company, serving in that role since June of 2023.
+Prior to that time, Mr. Moore served as Executive Vice President, North American Retail at Carter's Inc., a global leader in children's apparel and related products, from 2019 to 2023.
+At Carter's he also served as Executive Vice President, Strategy and Global Channels from 2018 to 2019, and Executive Vice President, Strategy and Business Development from 2017 to 2018.
 From 2013 to 2017, Mr. Moore was Executive Vice President, Chief Strategy Officer with YP Holdings, a portfolio company of Cerberus Capital Management, and one of the largest local digital media businesses in the U.S. Prior to his time at YP Holdings, Mr. Moore spent more than 10 years at McKinsey & Company, a global management consulting firm, serving as a Partner and leader in the firm's Consumer Practice.
 Mr. Moore also led McKinsey's North American Consumer Digital Excellence initiative while with the firm.